mozilla-iam/mozilla-iam/DECISION-MAKING.md

 ## Person API

 API which presents and allows manipulation of CIS data.
-This includes a publicly available endpoint to the _IAM Stack_ (replacing the Mozillians.org API).
+This includes a publicly available endpoint to _Mozilla IAM_ (replacing the Mozillians.org API).

-- IT Capability Owner: @jeffbryner
 - Owner: @akrug
 - Peers: @gdestuynder <can we add a ParSys Peer?>
 - Operator: EIS